saidore/image-compression/README.md

-# image-compression
+# Learned Image Compression with Perceptual Quality at Matched Bitrates
+This project builds and studies a small neural-network image compressor that learns how to trade off file size, image quality, and human-perceived visual quality.
+Instead of using fixed rules like JPEG or WebP, the model learns how to compress images directly from data using deep learning.
 The system trains a convolutional autoencoder to turn an image into a compact latent code, then reconstructs it.
 A learned entropy model estimates how many bits are needed to store that code, so the model learns to make images small while simultaneously emphasizing visual quality.
+The training objective balances three things: how small the file is (bitrate), how close the pixels are (MSE/PSNR), and the visual quality as it relates to human perception (LPIPS, MS-SSIM).